claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

 * Social media: social media can be a way for attackers to enhance monitoring.
   They should:
   * Provide proper blocking systems that are not limited to an individual account.
+  * Provide mechanisms by which only "accepted" people are able to send messages to an account.
 * Browser history or searching information should be deleted by default.
+* End-to-end encryption must be the default in order to prevent network monitoring.
-* Considering local attackers when designing sensitive apps
+* Considering local attackers when designing sensitive applications.
-* Plausible deniability for sensitive apps
+* Plausible deniability for sensitive applications.

-# Recommendations that do not work

-* Disconnecting or ceasing the use of technology

 # Security Considerations